Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Key Learnings

-My three seasons with FIRST Robotics Competition transformed how I approach engineering challenges.
+My three seasons with FIRST Robotics Competition transformed how I approach engineering

-The six-week build season forced rapid iteration and decision-making under pressure—there's no time
+The six-week build season forced rapid iteration and decision-making under pressure—there's no

 to perfect every detail in CAD when you need a working prototype to test.
-This taught me to build
+This taught me to

 physical mockups early, fail fast, and iterate based on real-world performance rather than